 History of Kansas City International Academy

 Historically, the KCIA student body has included students from all over the world.
-Students and families to KCIA from a number of African, Asian and South American countries and speak a multitude of languages.
-Most of our students come from families experiencing economic challenges (more than 90% receive Free/Reduced Lunch Rates).
+Students and families at KCIA represent 21 different countries including Africa, Asia and South America and speak at least 15 different languages.
+Most of our students come from families experiencing economic challenges (more than 98% receive Free/Reduced Lunch Rates).

 In 2016, Kansas City International Academy became a separate organization focused exclusively on providing educational services to its students and families.
 A new Board of Directors was created, which hired a new Administrative Leadership Team led by experienced Kansas City educational experts Dr. Steve Fleming as Superintendent, Dr. David Leone as Assistant Superintendent and Mr. Joe Palmer as Principal.